alexbinary/SQLite.swiftly/design_notes.md

 The underlying state machine is reset on each execution so that the method can be called multiple times with different parameters.

+## Connection offers convenience methods

+Connection offers conveniance methods to execute simple queries on the connection without having to create a Statement.
+The method creates the Statement for you and executes it immediately.

+The followong convenience methods exist:
+- create a table from a table model
+- read all rows from a table

+## Inserts use explicit prepared statement

+Insert statements insert one row at a time.
+Although there are ways to insert multiple rows in one single `INSERT INTO` query, inserting only one row allows a much simpler design.
+Using prepared statements mitigates the possible performance loss.

+To insert data into a table, the user must explicitly request a prepared statement, then use it to insert data.

+This helps achieve good performances when inserting large amount of data as it encourages the use of one prepared statement to insert many rows.

+Having a convenience method on the connection that compiles a statement and inserts a single row would make it too easy for the user to inadvertantly compile a new statement for each row they insert.

+`SELECT` and `CREATE TABLE` statements are not usually run multiple times with varying data, so compiling a new statement each time is not an issue.

+## Only insert statement are exposed for public usage

+Although internally various subclasses of Statement are used, almost everything can be achieved using convenience methods on the Connection class.

+Thus, Statement and most of its subclasses do not need to be exposed for public use.

+Inserting data is the only operation that requires explicit use of Statement object, and thus only the corresponding subclass of Statement needs to be exposed for public use.